-What if I Worked Part-time or Was Out of Work?
-Do I Still Qualify?
+If I Worked Part-Time or Was Out of Work, Do I Still Qualify for SSDI?

 As long as you meet the requirements for work credits over the number of years in the time period for your age range, and you have a medical condition that prevents you from working, you should qualify for SSD insurance.
 The amount of time you worked does not need to be full-time or over a consecutive period as long as the company you worked for paid taxes to the Social Security Administration on your behalf (or you paid self-employment taxes to the SSA).